altbert/Whatsapp_speech_to_text/README.md

 - [x] ~~Send "!tran" from my chat and also transcribe the audio.
 For now only messages send by contacts will be transcribed.~~
 - [ ] Save the models locally
 - [ ] Maybe use https://github.com/ahmetoner/whisper-asr-webservice as the api

+### BUGs
+- For now files that are older than the session can't be fetched.
+Solution might be to retrieve the file with some and cache it, with some function from Whatsapp-Web.js